Glossary of Rental Terms

 The bare minimum requirements for a rental unit to be habitable are listed in the Dealing With Problems section.

-An inspection by the landlord before the tenancy ends to identify defective conditions that justify deductions from the security deposit.
+Before the tenancy ends, an inspection by the landlord ends to identify defective conditions that justify deductions from the security deposit.
 The landlord must perform an initial assessment if the tenant requests it.

 Item of Information

 Information in a credit report that causes a creditor to deny credit or take other adverse action against an applicant (such as refusing to rent a rental unit to the applicant).